Brian Cregan

-Brian Cregan (born 1961) is an Irish judge who currently serves as Judge of the High Court and is the chairperson of the IBRC commission of investigation.
+Brian Cregan (born 1961) is an Irish judge who has served as a Judge of the High Court since April 2014 and is the current Chairperson of the IBRC commission of investigation.

 Early career

 Cregan attended Gonzaga College.
 He attended St John's College, Oxford and the King's Inns.
 He became a barrister in 1990 and a senior counsel in 2004.
 His practice focused on competition law and commercial law.
 He has represented Seán Quinn in the High Court in disputes against Anglo Irish Bank.

 Judicial career

+High Court

 He was appointed to the High Court in April 2014.
 Cregan presided over cases in the Commercial Court.
 He has heard cases involving intellectual property law, procurement law, defamation, insolvency law, and consumer law.

 He adjudicated a dispute between Rory McIlroy and his management company Horizon Sports Management in 2015.
 He was responsible for introducing a three strikes policy for Irish internet service provider UPC Ireland for piracy of copyrighted works by its customers.